-Alvin W Vogtle Electric Generating Plant, or Plant Vogtle, is located in Burke County near Waynesboro, in the state of Georgia, US.
+Alvin W Vogtle Electric Generating Plant, or Plant Vogtle, is located in Burke County, near Waynesboro, Georgia, US.

 Plant Vogtle is jointly owned by Georgia Power (45.7%), a subsidiary of Southern Company, Oglethorpe Power (30%), Municipal Electric Authority of Georgia (22.7%) and Dalton Utilities (1.6%).
 It is operated by the Southern Nuclear Operating Company.

 The Vogtle Electric Generating Plant is spread across 3,200 acres around the Savannah River.
-It includes units 1 and 2, which became operational in 1987 and1989 respectively.
-Units 1 and 2 have a combined capacity of 2,450MW.
-They provide electricity sufficient for powering 600,000 homes.
+It includes units 1 and 2, which became operational in 1987 and1989, respectively.
+Units 1 and 2 have a combined capacity of 2,450MW, which provides sufficient electricity for 600,000 homes.

-Finances and budget escalation after Three Mile Island incident in 1979
+Finances and budget escalation after the Three Mile Island incident

-The Plant Vogtle was named after Alvin W Vogtle Jr, a former CEO of the Southern Company.
-Construction work on the two equal capacity units began in 1974 but was halted due to monetary problems.
+Plant Vogtle was named after Alvin W Vogtle Jr, a former CEO of the Southern Company.
+Construction on the two units began in 1974 but was suspended due to monetary problems.

 The two units were designed and constructed by the Bechtel Power Corporation and Southern Company Services.

-The Plant Vogtle containment is a cylindrical structure 140ft in diameter and 226ft high.
-It has four feet thick walls and its interiors are layered with carbon steel plate.
+The Plant Vogtle containment is a cylindrical structure measuring 140ft in diameter and 226ft high.
+It has 4ft-thick walls and interiors layered with carbon steel plate.

 The plant has two 355t reactor vessels on the ground level.
-Two 548ft high cooling towers release non-radioactive water vapour.
-The other components in the plant include turbines, generators, a computerised control room, four reactor coolant pumps, high-voltage switchyards and a chemistry lab.
+Two 548ft-high cooling towers release non-radioactive water vapour.
+Other components include turbines, generators, a computerised control room, four reactor coolant pumps, high-voltage switchyards and a chemistry lab.

 The plant receives water for cooling the condenser from the Savannah River.
-The two units make use of one percent of the average annual flow from the river.
+The two units make use of 1% of the average annual flow from the river.

 Units 3 and 4 of Georgia’s Alvin W Vogtle Electric Generating Plant

-Georgia Power applied for certification of the two latest units with the Georgia Public Service Commission in August 2008.
-The Early Site Permit for constructing the units was granted by the NRC in August 2009, after which the groundwork started.
+Georgia Power applied for certification of the two latest units with the Georgia Public Service Commission (PSC) in August 2008.
+The early site permit for constructing the units was granted by the NRC in August 2009, after which the groundwork started.

-Construction of the two units is underway.
-Unit 3 is expected to be completed in 2016, with unit 4 following a year later.
 The units are expected to have a capacity of 1,100MW each.
-The project management, engineering, procurement and construction (EPC) contract for the two units was awarded to The Shaw Group in 2008.
+The project management, engineering, procurement and construction (EPC) contract for the two units was awarded to CB&I and Westinghouse.

-A 500kV transmission line will be built to support the two new units.
-The line will begin at Plant Vogtle and end at the Thomson Primary substation, Thomson, Georgia.
-The 55-mile line will be completed in 2016.
+A 55-mile long, 500kV transmission line will be built by 2018 to support the two new units.
+It will begin at Plant Vogtle and end at the Thomson Primary substation.

 PWRs used in Vogtle’s units and US NRC certification

-Vogtle units 1 and 2 use one 4-loop pressurised water reactors (PWR), each supplied by Westinghouse Electric.
+Vogtle units 1 and 2 each use one four-loop pressurised water reactor (PWR), which were supplied by Westinghouse Electric.
 The turbine generators were supplied by GE.

 The new units 3 and 4 will each feature AP1000 PWRs designed by Westinghouse.